vaisest/caesura/README.md

 ```bash
 docker run ghcr.io/rogueoneecho/caesura --help
 ```

 > [!TIP]
-> Docker will automatically pull the latest version of the image in order to run it.

-> [!TIP]
 > You can append `--help` to any command to see the available options.